GuiZ88/dilbert-text-extractor/README.md

   <h3 align="center">Dilbert - Text Extractor</h3>

   <p align="center">
-The main purpose of this repository is through the recognition of the text of the cartoons (identified in the first part of the )
-[dilbert-cascade-classifier by GuiZ88](project https://github.com/GuiZ88/dilbert-cascade-classifier) using the Vision OCR.
+The main purpose of this repository is through the recognition of the text of the panels (identified in the first part of the [dilbert-boss-cascade-classifier by GuiZ88](project https://github.com/GuiZ88/dilbert-boss-cascade-classifier) ) using the Vision OCR.
 </div>

 <!-- ABOUT THE PROJECT -->